MariaNattestad/VisToolTemplate/README.md

 4. Navigation bar with a page structure that works in this single-page app, with room for tutorials, citation information, and where to find the open-source code
 5. An example D3 visualization to experiment with and replace with your own

+index.html is the starting point and contains notes throughout for where to modify the template.